Nebojša Medojević

-Nebojša Medojević (Serbian Cyrillic: Небојша Медојевић; born June 13, 1966) is a politician in Montenegro.
-He is the president of Movement for Changes (PzP), a political party emerging from the Montenegrin NGO Group for Changes.
+Nebojša Medojević (Montenegrin Cyrillic: Небојша Медојевић; born June 13, 1966) is a Montenegrin politician.
+He is the president of the Movement for Changes (PzP), a political party emerging from the Montenegrin NGO Group for Changes.
 He ran for president in the 2008 presidential election of Montenegro.

 Political career

 Entering politics and anti-war activism (1990s)

 Medojević began his political career in 1989, when he and other students founded the "Student Forum Peace Movement", which argued against Montenegrin reservists in the Yugoslav People's Army mobilizing for the Croatian front in the breakup of Yugoslavia.
 Due to his anti-war positions during the breakup of Yugoslavia, Medojević was labeled as a "traitor" and a "foreign agent" by the local media.
 In 1992, he spoke at a protest in defense of Muslims living in Pljevlja, whose homes and shops had been vandalized after the Bosnian War started.
 Medojević's first political party after the breakup of SFR Yugoslavia was the Social Democratic Party, which he joined in the early 1990s.

 In addition to his activism and career with the SDP, Medojević became the manager of Podgorica's Agency for Economic Reconstruction and Foreign Investments in 1991.

 In 1999, his career changed in a series of rapid events: he was fired from the Agency on April 9, 1999, after he accused other members of the Agency for prioritizing their privileges over the fairness of privatizations.
-And a few months later, he resigned from the SDP December 18, 1999.
+A few months later, he resigned from the SDP December 18, 1999.

 In March 2000, he was a guest at a party assembly meeting of the Liberal Alliance (LSCG), which at the time tried courting Medojević into their party.
 However, Medojević ended up not joining, instead becoming one of the founding members of G17 Plus.